Bristol Free School Teaching Staff

 Mrs L Ballard – Teacher of PE (maternity leave)

 Mrs Ballard studied her joint honours undergraduate degree at University of Gloucestershire in Sports Education and Sport Development.
 She then went on to Bath Spa University to complete her PGCE qualification.
 Mrs Ballard started her teaching career at Sir Bernard Lovell School and joined BFS in September 2013.

 Mrs Ballard has completed several half marathons and has always been a keen football player.
 She has represented Somerset County and played semi - professional football for Keynsham Town Ladies Football Club.

-Mrs C Anderton - Teacher of RE (maternity cover)
+Miss E Hammond - Teacher of PE (maternity cover)

 Miss F Melville – Teacher of RE

 Miss Melville graduated with a degree in History from Bath Spa University.
 She was awarded QTS from Bath Spa University after placements in Bath and Weston-Super-Mare.

 Miss Melville knew she wanted to become a teacher from a very young age and has worked throughout her schooling life to achieve this goal.
 After several placements in Dorset, with great enthusiasm, she decided that it was within the Humanities department where her passion came to life.

 Outside of school Miss Melville has a passion for singing and baking, and often the two come hand in hand.
 Miss Melville is very enthusiastic about the creative arts and carries out many activities at home, her favourite is scrapbooking various experiences from her travels.